tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Parameters

-bdq:sourceAuthority
+bdqval:sourceAuthority

 #### Default Parameter Values

-bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}
+bdqval:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}

 #### Examples

-dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in the bdq:sourceAuthority"
+dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in the bdqval:sourceAuthority"

-dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in the bdq:sourceAuthority"
+dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in the bdqval:sourceAuthority"

 #### Use Cases

-bdq:Taxon-Management, bdq:Alien-Species, bdq:Spatial-Temporal_Patterns, bdq:Record-Management, bdq:Biotic-Relationships
+bdqval:Taxon-Management, bdqval:Alien-Species, bdqval:Spatial-Temporal_Patterns, bdqval:Record-Management, bdqval:Biotic-Relationships

 #### Notes

-The purpose of this Test is to detect errors in the scientific name but is dependent on the abilities of the parsing of the bdq:sourceAuthority.
+The purpose of this Test is to detect errors in the scientific name but is dependent on the abilities of the parsing of the bdqval:sourceAuthority.
 For research users of biodiversity data doing quality assurance, VALIDATION_TAXON_UNAMBIGUOUS (4c09f127-737b-4686-82a0-7c8e30841590) handles their needs, but for curators of datasets doing quality control, this Test provides a specific subset of targeted data cleaning, making it a valuable Test to include for the quality control case.

 [🠱](#indexes-to-the-tests-non-normative)
 ********************